Home Team (1998 film): Production

 Home Team was filmed in Montreal, Quebec, Canada.
-15-year old Ryan Slater in the film is also the half-brother of actress Christian Slater.
+15-year old Ryan Slater in the film is also the half-brother of actor Christian Slater.

 Screenwriter (and attorney) Pierce O'Donnell, who wrote the script in 1994, filed suit against the Canadian producer group in 2000, regarding allegedly unfair accounting practices in the film's development costs.

 The French title of the movie is "Une combinaison gagnante" (A winning combination) and the German name is Home Team – Ein treffsicheres Team (An unerring team).

 Reception

 The Wallflower critical guide to contemporary North American directors (2000) notes that Home Team was "little known" at that time.
 VideoHound's Golden Movie Retriever (2004) writes that the movie has a "familiar plot but that's not necessarily bad."
 The Radio Times Guide To Film (2007) opined that "Hollywood still hasn't got the hang of football (or soccer, as they insist on calling it) and this family-oriented frolic is decidedly minor league."

 Efilmcritic.com's 2001 review of the film was especially biting, calling it "an affront to film making".